 - Nature Bytes – Community Interest Company providing educational resource and workshops in computing with an emphasis on nature and conservation.

 In order to promote sustainability and wider community engagement, the fund will operate on a match funding basis, whereby the Foundation will provide up to 50% of the total projected costs.
 Successful applicants will have demonstrated they have the financial backing to fund the remainder of the projected costs.
 Co-funding may come from a variety of sources including other charitable foundations, government funding, private individuals, corporate donations or crowd-sourcing.
-We will only support project that are able to demonstrate a credible plan of execution and were we can adequately track and audit the use of the funds.
+We will only support project that are able to demonstrate a credible plan of execution and where we can adequately track and audit the use of the funds.

 Applicants are invited to make an application.